 Having said that, all of the group agreed that what they loved about Ghost Protocol was that the courage the team displayed after being disavowed (which they all agreed never happens).
 The team really thinks through the problem (they have to).
 There is complexity, nothing is as it appears and the ex-spies indicated this aspect of the film is very realistic.

-She cautioned the audience by saying, no matter what technology she and her team worked on, their was an unspoken motto that the organization went by: technology always fails.
-She said it was critical to have an analog method as a back-up.
+She cautioned the audience by saying, no matter what technology she and her team worked on, there was an unspoken motto that the organization went by: technology always fails.
+She said it was critical to have an analog method as a backup.
 Seems like smart advice (as someone who knows their hubby doesn’t know her phone number so if he ever lost his cell…okay, I digress!).

 Later, a female reporter from NextMovie.com asked why women in the intelligence field depicted in Hollywood were always seductresses and vixens?
 She wondered if there are other roles for women in the field?
 Ms. Mendez said she teaches a Women in Espionage class as a lot of women in the field don’t have a sense of their own history.
 She said there are a lot of smart women in the business, that in her day you had to be not only smart, but smarter, than the men you worked with.